 - 75 g feta

-Heat 1 tablespoon of oil in a skillet or large pan and add the onions and a pinch of salt.
+- Heat 1 tablespoon of oil in a skillet or large pan and add the onions and a pinch of salt.
 Cook for about 20 to 30 minutes over a low to medium until they are soft.
 They should be golden brown.
 Stir regularly to avoid burning.
 Add the sliced peppers and cook for another 10 minutes.

-Top with fresh coriander leaves when it is ready to serve.
+- Top with fresh coriander leaves when the eggs are ready.Serve immediately.

-- If you like your food hotter just add a little more cayenne, or serve with hot sauce or dried red chilli flakes.
+- Heat - If you like your shakshuka on the spicier side then add a little more cayenne, or serve with hot sauce or dried red chilli flakes.